pfg666/tcp-learner/README.md

 "CLOSECONNECTION" socket calls.
 Read more about these, as well as the underlying theory and technical details in our published CAV paper.

+## Relevant links

+- the [CAV 2016](https://paulfiterau.github.io/publications/2016-CAV.pdf) publication which employs **tcp-learner** to perform model learning and model checking of TCP stacks;
+- the [FMICS/AVOCS](https://paulfiterau.github.io/publications/2017-FMICS.pdf) publication which employs the Network Adapter component to test the windowing behavior of TCP stacks using RA model learning.